mewmix/CryptoDashboard/README.md

 # CryptoDashboard
-Conky dashboard inspired by https://github.com/Gictorbit/victorconky
+Conky dashboard inspired by https://github.com/Gictorbit/victorconky - depends on Python 3 - untested with Python2 -
+Also depends on an Etherscan API Key - for more information on obtaining one see here https://info.etherscan.com/etherscan-developer-api-key/

 #Install Steps